What Is an AED?

 Setup and Maintenance for the AED

 Fortunately, today’s AEDs include automatic maintenance, with the various brands available running regularly scheduled tests on the machines.
 If there ever is an issue with a particular machine, it will alert you to the issue.
+You should still perform your own simple check on a monthly basis.
+1. Does the device have any physical damage?
+2. Is the readiness indicator blinking green or does it have a green checkmark?
+3. Check the expiration date of the pads and batteries.
+4. Is the response kit with the AED?

 Having an AED Available for Your Organization